 If you know of another good armorer or gunsmith in your area, please advise us of his name and contact information – not just the name of a retail gun store that he may service.

 Q: Other than these public shooting ranges, where may go shooting /plinking on my own?

-Desert shooting: Hang out with other shooters long enough, and they’ll show you their favorite off-road areas on which to shoot.
+Desert shooting: Hang out with other shooters long enough, and they may show you their favorite off-road areas on which to shoot.
 There are no “official” maps to such spots, but the Sheriff’s Office has maps which indicate the areas where you may NOT engage in recreational shooting.
 Read the Washoe County Sheriff’s Office FAQ web page, especially questions 25 – 34 to learn about congested areas to understand what is/is not allowed.
 See the maps here:

 Per Washoe County Code 50.092, you must be 5,000 feet from any dwelling occupied by another person or persons when shooting pistols or rifles.
 When shooting shotguns, BB Guns, or air rifles, you must be 1,000 feet from any dwelling occupied by another person or persons.

 Be aware of the positive 2014 change in the law affecting most areas of Warm Springs (Palomino Valley).
 Semper Firearms Training worked with the Washoe County Board of Commissioners, the District Attorney, the Sheriffs Office, the County Manager, and the County Attorney to change the distance to 500 feet in 2014.
 This change applies ONLY to the Warm Springs area (aka Palomino Valley).

 Special thanks go out to [former] Washoe County Commissioner Bonnie Weber who helped us implement this change.